isomerpages/mlaw-corp/news/press-releases/_posts/2011-12-06-Public-Consultation-on-the-Legal-Profession-Amendment-Bill-2012.md

 9. The present wording of section 35 of the LPA, which governs the scope of persons who may act as counsel in arbitration proceedings in Singapore, does not require a person to be admitted and/or entitled to practise in any jurisdiction before he can act as counsel in such arbitration proceedings.
 In addition, the section as presently worded does not prohibit lawyers who have been suspended or struck off the bar of their respective jurisdiction from so acting.

 {:start="10"}
-10.The Bill will make amendments to section 35 to make clear that only persons who are qualified to practise law (regardless of jurisdiction), and who continue to be entitled to do so, will be able to act as counsel in arbitration proceedings in Singapore.
+10. The Bill will make amendments to section 35 to make clear that only persons who are qualified to practise law (regardless of jurisdiction), and who continue to be entitled to do so, will be able to act as counsel in arbitration proceedings in Singapore.

 <ol start="4" style="list-style-type: lower-alpha">